Nursing Informatics Area of Concentration

 Career opportunities for graduates of this specialty are numerous.
 Informatics nurses are involved in practice, education, research, administration, and consultation and can work in public, private, or corporate settings.
 The Nursing Informatics concentration stresses the development of leadership in nursing.

 In the classroom and in practice, students have an opportunity to observe, apply, analyze, and practice processes and skills relevant to nursing informatics.

-Building on the strength and reputation of its graduate programs, the University of Pittsburgh School of Nursing is offering a Master of Science for the Nursing Informatics online as well as onsite.
+Building on the strength and reputation of its graduate programs, the University of Pittsburgh School of Nursing is offering a Master of Science for Nursing Informatics online.

 The interactive online classroom, led by the excellent University of Pittsburgh faculty, provides opportunities for active learning, discussion, problem solving, debating, critical thinking, research, networking, and community building.

 At this time, the University of Pittsburgh School of Nursing IS AUTHORIZED to enroll online students from most US states.
 Pursuant to state laws and regulations, however, we are currently unable to admit online students from selected states.
 Please see: (http://www.online.pitt.edu/news/StateInfo.php).
 If your state is listed as one where we cannot enroll students, please contact Pitt Online (firstname.lastname@example.org or 412-648-9499) to determine if the status has changed.